wenceorg/phys52015/site/content/notes/vectorisation/compiler.md

          remark #15488: --- end vector cost summary ---
 ```

-However, this is a case where I expect more gains.
-And the "permuted"
+However, this is a case where I, as the programmer, expect larger
-part gives me cause for concern[^1].
+gains.
+And the "permuted" part gives me cause for concern[^1].

 [^1]: To understand why, take
     [COMP52315](https://teaching.wence.uk/comp52315/) next term!